Skip to main content

 TradeStation | Celebrated online broker catering to active traders

-TradeStation International, the UK counterpart to the US’ celebrated original–TradeStation–remains a top choice for active options traders in Australia.
-They charge a competitive USD 0.60 per contract plus a flat fee of USD 5 per trade.
+TradeStation International, the UK-based counterpart to the established US TradeStation, remains a top choice for active options traders in Australia.
+They charge a competitive USD 0.60 per contract plus a flat USD 5 per trade fee, with advanced options analytics through OptionStation Pro.
+Best suited to intermediate-to-advanced traders.

 Tiger Brokers | Great for “DIY” traders